jaroslawjanas/musical-octo-pancake/README.md

 ```

 ## Contributing
-Pull requests, while unnecessary, are welcome,.
+Pull requests, while unnecessary, are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.